jankeromnes/terraforming-mars-bot/README.md

 > - Click on the first item that appeared in your Network panel (looks like `/input`), and display the request's JSON payload
 > - Then, compare what your bot tried to play with what you manually played -- this should tell you what your bot should do differently

+### Debugging in VSCode
+If you open VSCode at the root of the repo you should just be able to press F5 and select 'Launch Program' to launch the bot in the debugger.
+You can then set breakpoints in the ts files.
+You can view the console output in the debug console.

 ## Helper scripts

 This repository comes with a few useful scripts: